paulrobertlloyd/paulrobertlloyd-v4/src/content/articles/1999-03-01-early_graphic_design_in_television.md

 Graphic design’s link with television however, began well before its launch in 1936:

-{% render 'figure'
-  content: '> Contemporary descriptions of Baird’s 1926 experiments with television broadcasts reveal that he used a variety of graphic forms to test legibility, including type script.
-Graphics and television were thus linked from the point of inception.'
+> Contemporary descriptions of Baird’s 1926 experiments with television broadcasts reveal that he used a variety of graphic forms to test legibility, including type script.
+Graphics and television were thus linked from the point of inception.
-  caption: 'Crook, 1986'
-%}
+— Crook, 1986

 The new medium of television followed a precedent set by the existing mediums of mass communication such as radio and print in that it provided a constantly changing content with programmes such as sport, newsreels, cookery demonstrations and plays.
 These all required some sort of graphic introduction and this usually consisted of hand drawn lettering for titles and credits.
 The graphic artist was also required for programme announcements, intermissions and interludes, as well as inter-programme information such as maps and charts.
 Much of televisions graphic needs (as in the feature film, newsreel and documentary industries) were met by sign-writers for lettering and commercial artists and card animators for illustrations.